Joseph Crosfield: Early life

 Joseph Crosfield was born in Warrington, the fourth son of George Crosfield and his wife Ann née Key.
 The Crosfield family had been Quakers since the time of George Fox and this tradition was maintained by George and subsequently by Joseph.
 George Crosfield was a wholesale grocer in Warrington who also had interests in a sugar-refining business in Liverpool.
 The family moved to Lancaster in 1799 for George to develop a sugar-refining business there, while still keeping an interest in his grocery business in Warrington under the care of his assistant, Joseph Fell.
 Nothing is known of Joseph's early life in Lancaster.
 From September 1807, a time close to his 15th birthday, he was apprenticed for 6 years to Anthony Clapham, a druggist and chemist in Newcastle-upon-Tyne.
 By 1811 Anthony Clapham was also a soap manufacturer.

 Lance-Corporal William H. Robinson, son of the late Mr W. H. Robinson for many years cashier at Joseph Crosfield and Sons, and president of the Warrington Cricket and Bowling Club..
-He was also an avrive member of the Lodge of Friendship, No 2963.
+He was also an active member of the Lodge of Friendship, No 2963.
 Its first Worshipful Master was Roger Charlton Parr Parr's Bank, whose grandfather founded the.